-Council has six rooftop solar systems on our buildings and is investigating additional opportunities to increase our solar power capacity.
+Council has nine rooftop solar systems on our buildings and is investigating additional opportunities to increase our solar power capacity.

 Council has achieved carbon neutral certification under the Australian Government’s Climate Active program.

-Council has signed a Power Purchase Agreement to source a portion of the Council’s electricity from the Moree Solar Farm.
+Council has signed a Power Purchase Agreement to source 100% of Council’s electricity from three NSW solar farms from July 2022.
 This is a partnership program with the Southern Sydney Regional Organisation of Councils.

 The 3-Council Regional Environmental Program (a collaboration between Woollahra, Waverley and Randwick Councils) runs a suite of programs to help the community live more sustainably.
-Check out the Solar My School Program, through which many schools in our local area have installed a rooftop solar PV system.
+Check out our Solar My School Program, and our Solar My Suburb program working to support many local schools, clubs and non-profits to install solar.